East Raynham: The Church of St. Mary

 East Raynham's parish church is dedicated to Saint Mary and is situated in the parkland of Raynham Hall.
 The church was largely rebuilt in the mid-Nineteenth Century on the site of an older Medieval building by Clark and Holland of Newmarket.
 St. Mary's also holds a stone memorial to Maj-Gen. Charles Townshend, who was a distant relative of the Townshends of Raynham Hall, and the grave of Charles Townshend, 2nd Viscount.
 In 2002, the ring of bells were restored and, in July 2002, received a private visit from Queen Elizabeth II.

 Recreation

 Much of the area can be visited by a circular walk, which takes in mixed woodland, water meadows, arable land and historic buildings, almost entirely on the Raynham estate.

+Governance

+East Raynham is part of the electoral ward of The Raynhams for local elections and is part of the district of North Norfolk.

+The village's national constituency is North Norfolk, which has been represented by the Liberal Democrat Steff Aquarone MP since 2024.

-War Memorial
+War memorial

-East Raynham's war memorial takes the form stone column topped with a crucifix.
-The memorial lists the following names for the First World War:
+East Raynham's War Memorial is a stone column topped with a crucifix which was unveiled in July 1920 by Lady Agnes Durham and Bishop Temple Hamlyn.
+The memorial lists the following names for the First World War who were most likely from East Raynham: